overhacked/docker-solar-poller/README.md

 docker run -t -i unixtastic/bind-dnssec-slave /bin/bash

-Edit /etc/named.conf to contain your TSIG key(s), your master server(s), and your zone(s).
+Edit /etc/named.conf to contain your TSIG key name(s) and value(s), your master server(s), and your zone(s).
 The comments in the file should be helpful.

+Check your config with: named-checkconf /etc/named.conf

-Exit and commit your changes:
+Take a note of the container ID from the shell prompt, exit, and commit your changes:

-docker commit -a 'Your Name' <container ID from docker ps -l> YourName/DNS_slave_with_zones:v1
+docker commit -a 'Your Name' --run='{"Cmd": ["/sbin/my_init"]}' <container ID> YourName/DNS_slave_with_zones:v1

 Run your adjusted container: